Win10

 Debian Pengwin

-keys do not work with apt-get
+If the gpg keys do not work with apt-get:

 sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys <PUBKEY>